samicemalone/tv/README.txt

 FILES
    The directory structure required for the episodes to be found is as follows:
          SOURCE/TVSHOW/Season x/
+      OR SOURCE/TVSHOW/Series x/

    The following files are used by tv:
       tvdb.csv
          This file stores the pointers for the TV shows.
 It is created as needed by the application.
       tv.conf
-         This is the default location of the configuration file.
-No config file exists by default.
+         This is the default file name of the configuration file.
+This file does not exist by default.
+See sample.tv.conf for usage. sample.tv.conf
+         This is a sample tv configuration file.
+This should be renamed/copied to tv.conf and edited to match your specifications.
+This file contains comments describing each variable.
+You can specify the path to the config file with the --config command.

    Default Directories
       Windows C:\ProgramData\$USER\tv\